CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Impact of cosmic ray transport speed on thermal instability

-To investigate the influence of CR transport speed on TI, we conducted a subset of simulations from Sec.~\ref{sec:2momentcrs}, this time utilizing the diffusion-only model for the transport of CR energy.
-As before, all simulations are initialized with $\tau=0.3$, $\Xmaginit=0.01$, and $\Xkininit=0.3$, and each run is evolved for eight cooling times.
-Additionally, we use three different values for the constant CR diffusion coefficient each representing a different regime: slow diffusion with $\kappa_0 = 3\times10^{27}\,\unitKappa$, the ``canonical'' value ($ \kappa_0 = 3\times10^{28}\,\unitKappa$), and fast diffusion with $\kappa_0 = 3\times10^{29}\,\unitKappa$, and compare the results to a run employing 2-moment CR transport.
+To investigate the influence of CR transport speed on TI, we conducted a subset of simulations from Sec.~\ref{sec:2momentcrs}, this time utilising the diffusion-only model for the transport of CR energy.
+As before, all simulations are initialised with $\tau=0.3$, $\Xmaginit=0.01$, and $\Xkininit=0.3$, and each run is evolved for eight cooling times.
+Additionally, we use three different values for the constant CR diffusion coefficient each representing a different regime: slow diffusion with $\kappa_0 = 3\times10^{27}\,\unitKappa$, the ``canonical'' value ($ \kappa_0 = 3\times10^{28}\,\unitKappa$), and fast diffusion with $\kappa_0 = 3\times10^{29}\,\unitKappa$, and compare the results to a run employing two-moment CR transport.

 Figure~\ref{fig:crtransports} demonstrates that fast and active CR transport accelerates the onset of collapse.
 The figure shows projections of the hydrogen column density, $\NH$.
-All simulations are initialized with a relative CR pressure of $\Xcrinit=3$, but different CR transport mechanisms.
+All simulations are initialised with a relative CR pressure of $\Xcrinit=3$, but different CR transport mechanisms.
 The snapshots are taken at $t=6\,\tcool$.
 There is a consistent trend of increased gas condensation with higher (effective) CR diffusion coefficient.
 In the purely advective case, no cold gas forms, as discussed in Sec.~\ref{sec:advectivecrs}.
 However, cold gas starts to precipitate already for slowly diffusing CRs.
 This shows that as soon as there is an escape channel for CRs out of the collapsing TI perturbations, these perturbations lose the CR-pressure support that is present in the overly confining CR-advection models.

 As the (effective) CR diffusion coefficient increases, the simulations show a gradual increase in dense gas formation.
-This condensation is fastest in the 2-moment transport model.
-Notably, the diffusion model with $\kappa_0 = 3\times10^{29}\,\unitKappa$ produces results comparable to those of the 2-moment transport setup.
-We attribute this similarity to the close match of the constant diffusion coefficient in this simulation to the effective diffusion coefficient of the 2-moment model, $\keff = 4.3\times10^{29}\,\unitKappa$.
+This condensation is fastest in the two-moment transport model.
+Notably, the diffusion model with $\kappa_0 = 3\times10^{29}\,\unitKappa$ produces results comparable to those of the two-moment transport setup.
+We attribute this similarity to the close match of the constant diffusion coefficient in this simulation to the effective diffusion coefficient of the two-moment model, $\keff = 4.3\times10^{29}\,\unitKappa$.
 Consequently, both models exhibit analogous CR transport behaviour and cold gas condensation patterns.